PCRuniversum/PCRedux/paper/paper.md

 - `performance`, performance analysis (e.g., sensitivity, specificity, Cohen's kappa) for binary classification, and
 - `qPCR2fdata`, a helper function to convert amplification curve data to the *fdata* format.

-`pcrfit_parallel` is a wrapper for numerous functions, which are performed in parallel.

-The data sets originate form qPCRs, which were created and rated by human experts.

 `PCRedux` provides tools for features extraction from sigmoid data and machine learning.
 The `PCRedux` package an add-on package for the open source